herryfan/Jasper-RPI-Tools/README.md

 * rp-updater.sh - For images other than ours; this is to be ran after any remove scripts.
 * start-jasper.sh - For starting jasper at boot.
 Instructions in header of script.
 * usb-audio.sh - If you are using a USB audio device, this may help.
 Take backups first.
 Its in alpha.
+* fan.py - Original Example Script for controlling a fan, but can be useful.
+* temperature.py - Simply takes the temperature.
+Can be useful if that is a suspect as well.